Greywater

 The application of greywater reuse in urban water systems provides substantial benefits for both the water supply subsystem, by reducing the demand for fresh clean water, and the wastewater subsystems by reducing the amount of conveyed and treated wastewater.
 Treated greywater has many uses, such as toilet flushing or irrigation.

 Overview

 Quality

 Greywater usually contains some traces of human waste and is therefore not free of pathogens.
 The excreta come from washing the anal area in the bath and shower or from the laundry (washing underwear and diapers).
 The quality of greywater can deteriorate rapidly during storage because it is often warm and contains some nutrients and organic matter (e.g. dead skin cells), as well as pathogens.
 Stored greywater also leads to odour nuisances for the same reason.

+Synthetic personal care products (e.g. toothpaste, face wash, and shower gel) commonly rinsed into greywater may contain microbeads, a form of microplastics.
+Greywater originating from washing clothes made from synthetic fabrics (e.g. nylon) is also likely to contain microfibers.

 Quantity

 In households with conventional flush toilets, greywater makes up about 65% of the total wastewater produced by that household.
 It may be a good source of water for reuse because there is a close relationship between the production of greywater and the potential demand for toilet flushing water.